tmacie/impact-infinite/README.md

 * checkY - determines if entities should be killed when they leave the screen on the y-axis (default: true)
 * nextLevelFunc - a function that should accept the number of levels as an argument and returns the index of the next file that should be loaded (default is random level selection).

-For a more complex example, see the example/ folder, or go to http://impact-infinite-example.azurewebsites.net/
+For a more complex example, see the example/ folder.